mattbanks/WordPress-Starter-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
-Uses SCSS, HTML5 Boilerplate with Modernizr and Normalize.css.
-Tested with WordPress 3.3.
+Uses Compass/SCSS, HTML5 Boilerplate with Modernizr and Normalize.css.
+Tested with WordPress 3.3 - 3.4.

 ## Usage

 Rename folder to your theme name and begin development, code as you will.

-I use [CodeKit](http://incident57.com/codekit/) for SCSS compiling, but feel free to use whatever app or command line tool you prefer.
+I use [CodeKit](http://incident57.com/codekit/) for Compass/SCSS compiling, but feel free to use whatever app or command line tool you prefer.
 [LiveReload](http://livereload.com/) is another great app on Mac for compiling SCSS.

 - Compile `scss/style.scss` to `style.css`
 - Compile `js/plugins.js` to `js/plugins.min.js`